-Clinic revenue for Q4 and FY 2020 was \$1.1 million and \$3.5 million, a decline of 8% and 27%, respectively, over the same periods in the prior year.
+Clinic revenue during the reporting period was \$0.8 million, a decline of 6% prior year's quarter.
 This was primarily due to a decline in the number of billable patient visits, as the Company shifted its clinic operating model to conducting virtual only patient consultations during the COVID-19 pandemic, where such visits often do not result in health care practitioner generated revenue.
-Despite the decrease in billable patient visits, the number of active registered patients with Emblem has increased significantly to 18,740 at December 31, 2020, an increase of 83% over the previous year.
+Despite the decrease in billable patient visits, the number of active registered patients with Emblem at March 31, 2021 was 17,637, an increase of 61% over the year.
 Management believes that growth in active, registered patients of Emblem is a leading indicator of growth in medical cannabis sales.